INDEX

 TLM automatically divides data and send to LoRaWAN Server split messages and wait to send next part until duty cycle is available.

-Here is device LOG for the long Modbus frame and information regarding package split and duty cycle wait.
+Here is device console LOG for the long Modbus frame and information regarding package split and duty cycle wait.

 Here is how data is shown in Loriot LoRaWAN Server: